Tucson Inn: History

 The rooms are furnished with single, twin or double beds and each has a dressing alcove and closet.
 Some have full bath and shower equipment, and others contain a stall shower only.
 There is a 24-hour switchboard service to all rooms.
 And each room is equipped with a radio selector for all Tucson stations as well as one for the reception of record music controlled in the central office.
 A dining room and coffee shop located in a separate building fronting Drachman Street was opened last Sunday.
 The coffee shop has 24-hour service.
 Picture windows in the dining rooms overlook the heated swimming pool and a flagstone lounging terrace.
 Later on, tables for dining service will be added to the terrace area.
 The dining rooms are open to the general public as well as hotel guests.
 The new inn employs a staff of 30 and is managed by Mike Muchmore, who has had four years experience in motor hotel management in Phoenix.

 By 1954 the owners began planning for the expansion of the property with the Tucson Inn Annex.
 By 1956, the 65-unit motor hotel substantially expanded with a second outer "U", encircling the original, increasing the number of rooms to 205.
 The Manger Hotel Corporation purchased the Inn in 1960 for two million dollars.
 By 1960, the motel contained four dining rooms, two kitchens, a coffee shop and cocktail lounge, but within a few decades, however, the corridor was in severe economic decline.
 The large expansion was demolished, leaving only the original buildings.

 The motel was home to the Bagdad Room, a bar and restaurant that featured celebrity performers of the mid-century era.
 The motel's guests included Western film stars shooting movies at Old Tucson Studios, and thought leaders including author Ernest Hemingway and painter Waldo Peirce.

-Preservation

-The motel is a contributing property within the Miracle Mile Historic District. and saved from demolition in 2018, when it was purchased by Pima Community College who made public commitments at the time of purchase their plan preserve and restore the building.